2024–25 Scottish Premiership

 The 2024–25 Scottish Premiership (known as the William Hill Premiership for sponsorship reasons) was the twelfth season of the Scottish Premiership, the highest division of Scottish football, and the 128th edition overall of the top national league competition, not including one cancelled due to World War II.
 The season began on 3 August 2024.

-On 26 April 2025, Celtic successfully defended their title, securing their fourth Premiership title in a row, and a record-tying 55th Scottish league title overall, following a 5–0 victory away to Dundee United.

 Twelve teams contested the league: Aberdeen, Celtic, Dundee, Dundee United, Heart of Midlothian, Hibernian, Kilmarnock, Motherwell, Rangers, Ross County, St Johnstone and St Mirren.

+On 26 April 2025, Celtic secured a fourth Premiership title in a row and a record-tying 55th Scottish league title overall, following a 5–0 victory away to Dundee United.

 Teams

 The following teams changed division after the 2023–24 season.